Do-It-All Entryways to Inspire Your Drop-Zone Makeover

 Anywhere Entry: Space-Smart Solution

-Without a designated entry space, a back or front door can quickly turn into a jumbled pileup of coats, bags, sports gear, and shoes.
+Without a designated mudroom space, a back or front door can quickly turn into a jumbled pileup of coats, bags, sports gear, and shoes.
 Remedy the situation with a simple, fit-anywhere bookcase.
-A slim unit such as this one can fit right inside a door or at the end of an entry hall.
-Outfitted with a few extras and easy modification, this bookcase becomes an entryway wonder.
+A slim unit such as this one can fit right inside a door or at the end of an entry hall; just be sure to anchor it to the wall once you've finalized its position.
+Outfitted with a few extras and easy modifications, this bookcase becomes a hardworking entryway organizer.

 Anywhere Entry: Shoe Drop-Off

-Drop shoes at the door to help keep your home clean.
+Drop shoes at the door to help keep your home's floors clean.
 If you designate a spot, the rule is more likely to be remembered and followed.
 For a thrifty storage solution, place a metal cooling rack on a large plastic tray for wet shoes to drip-dry.

 Anywhere Entry: Message Board